safadiandrea/SoftwareTesting_Michael-s/README.md

 # SoftwareTesting_Michael-s
-Automated acceptance testing of the Michael's Website using Selenium Java, testng, and chromedriver tools
+Automated acceptance testing of the Michael's Website using Selenium Java, testng, and chrome WebDriver tools